What is Sleep Apnea?

 If you snore now and then, you probably have nothing to worry about.
 But chronic snoring can be a sign of sleep apnea, a more serious sleep disorder.
 People with sleep apnea stop breathing in their sleep – sometimes up to 100 hundred times an hour – for one minute or longer.

+Lack of sleep has cascading effects that hamper every system in the body.
+Everything from digestion to mental concentration and memory retention is impaired.
 Left untreated, sleep apnea can increase your chances of serious health conditions like high blood pressure and heart disease.
 At a minimum, you may feel groggy in the morning or unable to concentrate during the day.

 Screening Questions Before Treatment